ao/Serengeti/COMPILE_AND_RUN.md

 mvn clean package -DskipTests
 ```

-The compiled JAR file will be available at `target/Serengeti-1.3-SNAPSHOT-jar-with-dependencies.jar`.
+The compiled JAR file will be available at `target/Serengeti-<version>-jar-with-dependencies.jar`, where `<version>` corresponds to the current version of the project.

+## Versioning

+Serengeti uses semantic versioning (MAJOR.MINOR.PATCH).
+The current version can be found in the `version.txt` file in the project root directory.
+This is the source of truth for the current version of the application.

 ## Running the Application